St John's Uniting Church, Wahroonga: History

+First church building

 The first church building on the site was an Amusement Hall purchased for A£1,000 in 1898 which was a brick building capable of holding 150 people.
 It came with an acre of land.
 It was known as the Wahroonga Presbyterian Hall.
-A Manse was erected in 1899 largely funded by the gift of John Gillespie of 1,000 guineas.
+A manse was erected in 1899 largely funded by the gift of John Gillespie of 1,000 guineas.

 In the 1920s (the exact date is not known) two church halls were built on the site.
 This allowed the original Amusement Hall to be demolished.
 The large hall was used for worship while the church was being built.

+Second church building

-The Foundation Stone of the new church was laid by the then Governor of NSW, Sir Dudley de Chair in 1929 and the first service held therein on 26 April 1930.
+The foundation stone of the new church was laid by the then Governor of NSW, Sir Dudley de Chair in 1929 and the first service held therein on 26 April 1930.

 The architect for this ensemble of church buildings was John Shedden Adam.
 He was also responsible for the design of a number of local buildings including St James's Anglican Church, Turramurra and the Knox Grammar School main building.

 Of the 13 fine stained glass windows in the church, ten are the work of Norman Carter and are mostly memorials to the war dead of both World Wars.
 The others are by Henry W Hiscox, Bill Mahony and David Saunders.

 Description

-The group consists of the Church and two Halls with ancillary rooms, toilets and connecting passages.
+The group consists of the church and two halls with ancillary rooms, toilets and connecting passages.
 These are arranged around a central courtyard with arcading forming the fourth side facing the street.
 The whole is constructed of high quality red face brickwork with darker brick and sandstone trim, under steeply pitched red marseilles patterned tiled roofs.
 The complex was designed as a whole and was built in stages during the 1920s.

 The boundaries to the site are defined by rock face stone walls.
 Each entrance is marked by stone piers.
 The main entrance to the church complex retains its original light fitting set in the tops of these piers.
 The entrance path to the church office/vestry is defined by a steel arch over the path.